 It was determined that three separate bodies of water would be designed and constructed for the project.
 All of the water bodies are located on the 8th level amenity deck which is constructed above the parking garage of the building.
 The amenity level of the building also includes a dog park, outdoor grills, visual media stations, and shade structures.

 The second body of water on the outdoor amenity deck is a warm water spa.
-The spa provides a great place for relaxation after a long workday, or a place to enjoy the massaging jets that provide gently rolling water throughout the spa.
+The disposable non-woven bed sheet for SPA provides a great place for relaxation after a long workday or a place to enjoy the massaging jets that provide gently rolling water throughout the spa.
 Surrounding the spa are several large, outdoor televisions as well as outdoor grilling areas which make this pool a wonderful place to socialize with friends.

 Eco-uatic Note: The pools on this project are disinfected using a saline sanitizer system.
 The saline system utilizes rock salt and a process known as “electrolysis” to extract chlorine from the raw salt ions.
 One benefit of this system is the “softer” water that’s produced.
 Another advantage is the cost savings to the Owner as only rock salt needs to be purchased to disinfect the pool, as opposed to bulk quantities of harsh chemicals that are traditionally used as disinfectants.